thliborius/EfCoreNexus/README.md

 ## About The Project

 **Tired of copy & pasting a lots of classes when creating a new table and connecting it to your blazor app?
 EfCoreNexus helps you integrating the entity framework core into your blazor app.**

-With reflection the entity, the provider and the optional configuration classes getting registered.<br />After it had been set up, it is really easy to add new table to your app.
+With the help of reflection, the entity, the provider and the optional configuration classes getting registered.
+After it had been set up, it is really easy to add new table to your app.
 Now you only have to add two classes: the entity class and a provider class, which handle the CRUD operations.
 Simple operations are covered by the base class while you can add the specific ones.
 Additionally you can add a configuration for each entity.

 ## Run the sample app